egonelbre/egonelbre.com/content/writing/2019-06-04 value-in-software.md

 {{< figure src="/_images/value/seedling.jpg" >}}

 Why do we write programs in the first place?
 It’s easy to get lost in the technological details, but this is not the primary goal.
-This might sound obvious but, **w_e need to provide value to people._**
+This might sound obvious but, **we need to provide value to people**.

 > There is a central quality which is the root criterion of life and spirit in a man, a town, a building, or a wilderness.
 This quality is objective and precise, but it cannot be named.
 >